Bake Squad

-Bake Squad is an American Netflix Original series which premiered on August 11, 2021, for a first season of eight episodes and a second season published on January 20, 2023 with eight episodes.
+Bake Squad is an American reality baking competition television series which premiered on August 11, 2021, for a first season of eight episodes and a second season published on January 20, 2023, with eight episodes.
 It is presented by Christina Tosi, and features a returning group of four bakers who compete to make desserts for a different client each episode.

 Format

 The series is only lightly competitive, with no prizes or elimination-style elements.
 Instead, the focus is on creating elaborate desserts for a per-episode client—usually for a celebration, wedding, or birthday.
 The bakers typically have seven hours to produce their desserts before presenting them.

 Bakers periodically request help from Tosi for equipment or decorative pieces, such as chocolate molds or a claw machine, to showcase enhance their creation.
 After the client chooses a dessert, Tosi takes a picture of the client(s) and the winning baker with an instant camera, which is placed on a bulletin board signifying the win.
 The episode finishes with scenes from the client's celebration.